MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Customize-a-metric.md

 #### Customizations are retained when you change the base metric

-In our example, you customized the "Email hours" base metric to become "Email hours where at least all attendee's and/or recipient's FunctionType equals R&D."
+In our example, you customized the "Email hours" base metric to become "Email hours where at least all attendees' and/or recipients' FunctionType equals R&D."

 Now, after you have applied a customization, you _change_ the base metric from "Email hours" to "Total emails sent during meeting."

 This change gives you a new metric that has kept the same customization.
 Your final, customized metric becomes: "Total emails sent during meeting where at least all attendee's and/or recipient's FunctionType equals R&D."

-In other words, the customization that you applied to the original base metric was not lost when you changed from the that base metric to a different base metric.
+In other words, the customization that you applied to the original base metric was not lost when you changed from that base metric to a different base metric.

-### Add more base metrics
+### Add further base metrics

-You can also add more base metrics to your query.
-You would do this to modify the area of focus of the query.
+You can also add further base metrics to your query.
+You would do this to modify the query's area of focus.

 ## Walkthrough: Customize and change a base metric